-Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four.
-Here’s Who Leads Them (Besides Sister Jean)
+Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

-Loyola-Chicago will be the fourth lowest-seeded team to play in an NCAA Tournament Final Four, joining fellow 11th-seeded Virginia Commonwealth in 2011, George Mason in 2006 and LSU in 1986, according to The Washington Post.
+Loyola-Chicago will be the fourth lowest-seeded team to play in an NCAA Tournament Final Four, joining fellow 11th-seeded Virginia Commonwealth in 2011, George Mason in 2006, and LSU in 1986, according to the Washington Post.

-Besides the now-notorious Sister Jean, the team chaplain, who powers these history-making Ramblers?
+Besides the now notorious Sister Jean, the team chaplain, who powers these history-making Ramblers?

 There’s the coach, Porter Moser, who guided the program’s transition into one of the nation’s best conferences while putting together one of the greatest improvements of any Division I program over one season to another, achieving several milestones not seen at Loyola in three decades, according to the Loyola-Chicago Athletics Department.

-There’s also top players Clayton Custer and Donte Ingram.
+There are also top players Clayton Custer and Donte Ingram.

 Capsules on Moser and Loyola seasons and players he guided, besides current players, are below.